Mythili98/BrainVasculatureAnalysis/README.md

 This will perform mesh contaction, spline fitting and centerline extraction to provide mesh wise radial and tortuosiiity features.

 The profiles are displayed in an interactive fashion for faster analysis and inference.
+Click on the components to see the global features.

 ### For radial profile
 ```bash